gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 # Feature: Java library consumes external Java library

 - Reporting
+- Remove the need for every component to have a module version id.

 # Feature: Legacy JVM language plugins declare and consume JVM library